Cube Interactive

 Cube Interactive is a privately owned interactive media and entertainment company founded in 2005 by Wil Stephens.

 In 2013, Cube co-produced with Boom Pictures, the UK’s first two-screen play-along TV format for kids and in 2014, created and co-produced the first interactive TV format for CBBC, Ludus.

 Ludus has won wide industry recognition for its innovative format winning a Broadcast Digital Award and a Bafta Games Cymru award.

 In 2016, Cube launched its latest interactive television format, Alfi.

+In 2016, the Company launched its own kids app label, Cube Kids, to work on such titles as Teletubbies.

+In 2016, the Company launched its own adult games label, Fusebox, to work on such titles as The X Factor, Love Island and Catchphrase.

-The Company now acts as an investment holding company and operates through its independently owned and managed network of companies.
+The Company acts as an investment holding company and operates through its owned and managed network of companies.